PlaidCloud/website/content/en/docs/concepts/configuration/configmap.md

 the ConfigMap when it launches container(s) for a Pod.

 The fourth method means you have to write code to read the ConfigMap and its data.
-However, because you're using the Kubernetes API directly, your application can subscribe to get updates whenever the ConfigMap changes, and react when that happens.
-By accessing the Kubernetes API directly, this technique also lets you access a ConfigMap in a different namespace.
+However, because you're using the PlaidCloud API directly, your application can subscribe to get updates whenever the ConfigMap changes, and react when that happens.
+By accessing the PlaidCloud API directly, this technique also lets you access a ConfigMap in a different namespace.

 Here's an example Pod that uses values from `game-demo` to configure a Pod: